Pondidum/pondidum.github.io/_posts/2016-10-09-assertion-style.md

 ---
 layout: post
 title: "Shouldly: Why would you assert any other way?"
-tags: code c# nunit testing shouldly assert
+tags: c# nunit testing shouldly assert
 ---

 I like to make my development life as easy as possible - and removing small irritations is a great way of doing this.
 Having used [Shouldly](http://docs.shouldly-lib.net/v2.4.0/docs) in anger for a long time, I have to say I feel a little hamstrung when going back to just using NUnit's assertions.